 Artist, scholar, educator and environmentalist

-Born in Australia and raised in Nigeria, Nnenna Okore has received international acclaim for her richly textured fiber art sculptures and installations.
-Known for their environmental ties her breathtaking works explore the fragility and ephemerality of terrestrial existence.
+Born in Australia and raised in Nigeria, Nnenna Okore has received international acclaim for her richly textured abstract sculptures and installations.
+Known for their environmental ties, her breathtaking works explore the fragility and ephemerality of terrestrial existence.
 Her highly tactile sculptures respond to the rhythms and contours of everyday life, combining reductive methods of shredding, fraying, twisting, teasing and washing with constructive processes of tying, weaving, stitching and dyeing.
 Also, informing her aesthetics are familiar sounds of sweeping, chopping, talking and washing, processes that reflect the transience of human labor and its inevitable mark on the material world.